The Colors of The Sheltie

 Major Sheltie Color Genes:

-Within the A series genes, sable is dominant to black and tan, and to black.
+Within the A series, sable is dominant to black and tan, and to black.
 Black and tan is dominant to black.
-The gene for sable has been designated
+The allele for sable has been designated

 A Sheltie who carries two at alleles or one at and one a allele will be a tricolor.
 A Sheltie who has two a alleles is a bicolor black.